textpattern/textpattern.github.io/development/database-schema-reference.md

-Posted          |DATETIME     |Publication date and time Expires         |DATETIME     |Expiration date and time (defaults to null, which indicates that the article never expires) AuthorID        |VARCHAR(64)  |Login name of the author that created the article LastMod         |DATETIME     |Modification date and time LastModID       |VARCHAR(64)  |Login name of the author that modified the article Title           |VARCHAR(255) |Article Title Title_html      |VARCHAR(255) |(reserved for future use)
+Posted          |DATETIME     |Publication date and time Expires         |DATETIME     |Expiration date and time (defaults to null, which indicates that the article never expires) AuthorID        |VARCHAR(64)  |Login name of the author that created the article LastMod         |DATETIME     |Modification date and time of the article LastModID       |VARCHAR(64)  |Login name of the author that modified the article Title           |VARCHAR(255) |Article Title Title_html      |VARCHAR(255) |(reserved for future use)